315+ Telescopes Ranked

 Like all PowerSeekers, the 114AZ comes with a 20mm “erect-image” Kellner-like eyepiece (providing 45x), a 4mm Ramsden (providing 225x, too much for the telescope), an all-plastic 3x Barlow lens, and a 5×24 finderscope with optics worse than the ones found in toy pirate spyglasses.

-The 20mm erect-image eyepiece uses a prism to flip the image upright, so you can use the Celestron PowerSeeker 114AZ for terrestrial viewing without the view being upside down.
+The 20mm erect-image eyepiece uses a prism to flip the image upright, so I could use the Celestron PowerSeeker 114AZ for terrestrial viewing without the view being upside down.
 However, I’ve noticed that this prism is cheaply made and, as a result, it sucks up a lot of light and causes sharpness and scattering issues.
-The field of view is narrow, too, at less than 40 degrees, making it feel like one is looking through a soda straw.
-Also, 45x is rather much for a low-power eyepiece – the 36x provided by a typical 25mm eyepiece is more ideal.
+The field of view is also narrow, at less than 40 degrees, making it feel like I’m looking through a soda straw.
+Also, 45x is rather much for a low-power eyepiece; the 36x provided by a typical 25mm eyepiece is more ideal.

 The 4mm Ramsden uses two incredibly cheap and tiny lenses and an optical design dating to the 18th century.
-The field of view is narrow (about 30 degrees), the eyepiece adds significant chromatic aberration and flares to images, and looking through it is somewhat of a challenge due to the tiny eye lens and non-existent eye relief, forcing one to press their eyeball right up against the glass to see anything.
+The field of view is narrow (about 30 degrees), and the eyepiece adds significant chromatic aberration and flares to images.
+Looking through it was also somewhat of a challenge to me due to the tiny eye lens and non-existent eye relief, forcing me to press my eyeball right up against the glass to see anything.
 And all of this is rather moot, as the 225x it provides is too much for a 4.5” telescope.

-The 3x Barlow probably costs Celestron under a dollar to make and is entirely plastic.
-Using it with the 20mm eyepiece should result in 135x, but in practice, the aberrations Barlow adds make the image so fuzzy that it’s useless.
+I know that the 3x Barlow probably costs Celestron under a dollar to make and is entirely plastic.
+Using it with the 20mm eyepiece does result in 135x, but in practice, the aberrations Barlow added made the image so fuzzy that it’s useless.
 And of course, the 675x it provides when used in conjunction with the 4mm Ramsden is laughably outlandish for almost any backyard telescope, let alone a small 4.5” Newtonian.

-The 5×24 finderscope supplied with all PowerSeekers uses a single plastic lens element – arguably worse than the lens in Galileo’s first telescope – and an aperture stop to suppress the aberrations resulting from such a cheap lens, making the already-dim view almost unusable.
+I’ve particularly noticed that the 5×24 finderscope supplied with all PowerSeekers uses a single plastic lens element—arguably worse than the lens in Galileo’s first telescope—and an aperture stop to suppress the aberrations resulting from such a cheap lens, making the already-dim view almost unusable.
 Additionally, the eyepiece is equally primitive, focusing the finder is difficult, and the bracket is cheaply made, making it difficult to align the finder with the main telescope.
 I don’t get why this finder is supplied with cheap telescopes anymore, as a far-superior red-dot sight can be bought for as little as $15 separately and probably could be thrown in without increasing the price by more than a few dollars.
 You can actually buy one of the said sights and install it right in place of the 5×24 finderscope if you desire, without any drilling holes or removing screws/nuts inside the tube, but obviously this doesn’t solve the other accessory issues or the unstable, cheaply-made mount.

 PowerSeeker AZ Mount